kmori6/commander/docs/tools.md

 - The current tool surface is strongest for workspace inspection, text operations, lightweight web access, and basic multimodal extraction.
 - `shell_exec` is available now, but it should still be hardened further for safer command policy and execution boundaries.
 - `research` is useful today, but it is closer to a workflow/skill than a low-level primitive tool.

+## Execution policy and approval

+Each tool can declare a default `ToolExecutionPolicy`:

+- `Auto`
+  - The tool may run automatically.
+- `Ask`
+  - The agent should pause and ask the user before executing the tool.
+- `ConfirmEveryTime`
+  - The agent should ask every time.
+This is a hard safety floor and should not be bypassed by a stored `allow` rule.

+The current defaults are:

+- Read/search/extraction tools default to `Auto`.
+- `shell_exec` overrides the default to `Ask`.
+- `file_write` overrides the default to `Ask`.
+- `file_edit` overrides the default to `Ask`.

+Persisted tool execution rules are stored in `tool_execution_rules`:

+- `allow`
+- `ask`
+- `deny`

+At runtime, Commander combines the tool's default policy with the persisted rule to produce a final decision:

+- `Allow`
+  - Execute the tool.
+- `Ask`
+  - Pause the loop and create a pending approval request.
+- `Deny`
+  - Do not execute the tool.
+Return an error tool result to the LLM.

+Unknown tool calls are treated like blocked calls and returned to the LLM as error tool results.

+## Approval commands

+When a tool requires confirmation, the CLI shows the pending tool call and asks the user to run one of these commands:

+- `/approve`
+  - Records an approval decision, reloads current tool execution rules, rechecks the pending tool, then resumes the agent loop.
+- `/deny`
+  - Records a denial decision, saves already accumulated tool results, marks the pending tool as denied, marks remaining deferred tools as skipped, and ends the paused turn with a denial message.

+Pending approval state is currently in memory.
+Approval decisions are persisted as logs, but pending approval recovery after process restart is not implemented yet.